tim-puhlfuerss/Publish-Research-Software/chapters/4_license.md

 #### "Copyleft" Licenses

 - “The world is evil.”
-- Requires you to use the same or compatible license for your source code as soon as the distributed work is a derivative of the covered work.
+- Requires to use the same or compatible license for distributed derivative work.
 - Results in a "viral effect" as all distributed derivative code must also be publicly available.
 - The definition of a "derivative work" differs per license.
 - There are strong ("No exceptions!") and weak ("exceptions possible") copyleft licenses.